UK-Export-Finance/dtfs2/README.md

 To ensure this consistency, prettier (and it's config `.prettierrc.json`) is only installed in the root project, which all sub-projects will pull from.

-Prettier is currently configured to run automatically in the `lint-staged` commit hook.
+Prettier is currently configured to run automatically by `lint-staged` in the "pre-commit" commit hook.

 ## Git Workflow :octocat: